jyyulab/NetBID/docs/docs/network_reconstruction/network_reconstruction.md

 ![sample_cluster_4](sample_cluster_4.png)

 Above is a side-by-side scatter plot in 3D.
-Here, we use the first three principle component as axises.
+Here, we use the first three principle component as axis.

 ```R
 print(table(list(pred_label=pred_label,obs_label=get_obs_label(phe, use_int))))